wardog1uk/mikro/examples/renumber.md

 Renumber code from 10 in increments of 10.
 Load in memory, then load or type in the other code and run `sys 50176`.

+## Credits

+Mikro code taken directly from *Advanced machine code programming for the Commodore 64* by *A.P. and D.J.
+Stephenson* page 69.

 ## Code

     10 ! fixed renumber routine